THE BRANDENBURG GATE

 THE BERLIN JEWISH MUSEUM

-This is one of the largest Jewish museums in Europe.
+This is one of the largest Jewish museums in Europe, and next stop of the audioguide (audioguides) of Berlin.
 Through artistic works and everyday objects, it portrays the harrowing history of the Jews who have lived in Germany for the past two thousand years.

 Polish architect Daniel Libeskind designed the building, which was inaugurated in 1999.
 Upon opening, the building was completely empty, which led it to become the first museum in history to be inaugurated purely for its architecture.
 The metal facade, whimsical windows, and the lightning-shaped floor are its main features.
 Together, they convey the idea that the building was left empty by Berlin Jews who disappeared during the Holocaust.
 The Holocaust Tower and the Garden of Exile also belong to the museum.